The $\ell$-modular local theta correspondence in type II and partial permutations: Introduction

 Next, we consider for $n,m\in\NN$ the set of \emph{partial permutations}, on which the groups $S_n$ and $S_m$ act from the left and the right.
 For $\lambda\in\pa_n^\ell$ and $\mu\in\pa_m^\ell$ we let

-Our convention will be that $\pa_0^\ell$ consists of the $0$-partition $(0)$ and the empty partition $\emptyset$.
-If $\lambda$ or $\mu$ is the $0$ partition, we set $d_{\lambda,\mu}=1$ and if one of them is the empty partition, we set it to $0$.
+If $\lambda$ or $\mu$ is the empty partition, we set $d_{\lambda,\mu}=0$, and if both are non-empty and one of them is $0$, we set $d_{\lambda,\mu}=1$.
 In \Cref{S:symmetric}, we discuss how to compute $d_{\lambda,\mu}$ if $n,m<\ell$ and remark how in general it is related to branching problems in the theory of symmetric groups.

 Let $\irr_n$ be the set of irreducible, smooth $\fl$-representations of $G_n$.
 In \Cref{S:final} we define via representation-theoretic means a map, called the \emph{skeleton},